Complete call for contribution

-Submission for posters will close on May 15, 2019.
-The review process will be completed by May 22nd.
+Extended Submission Deadline due to popular request: registration for posters will close on May 29th, 2023.
 In case of acceptance, you will be contacted with further instructions on how to upload the camera ready version of your poster, that will be included in the summer school proceedings.

 Partial travel grants and registration fee waivers are available and will be awarded by BMW Group.

 Grants are made to help eligible students to attend the BMW Summer School.
 Each grant covers the stay of one student in the official hotel, by a complimentary waiver of the registration fee covering full room and board.
 There is a limited number of grants and therefore will be offered on a competitive basis.
 The Scientific Committee will decide on grants based on the material submitted (see APPLICATION above).
 The order of poster submission will be accounted for, so that earlier submissions will have higher chances of winning a grant.
 Only authors of an accepted poster to the BMW Summer School 2023 are eligible for these grants.

 In case you intend to apply for a grant, please prepare a letter of your supervisor elaborating on your achievements and confirming the need for financial support.
 This letter may be submitted together with your poster submission, but at the latest after your poster's acceptance to the summer school.